bluesky/databroker/docs/source/index.rst

   instead of performing plain-text search.
 * Intake-Bluesky ships Catalogs that embody the semantics of bluesky's data model.
-A bluesky "run" (e.g. one scan) is represented by a :class:`RunCatalog`.
-Each logical table of data within a given run is represented by a :class:`BlueskyEventStream`.
+A bluesky "run" (e.g. one scan) is represented by a :class:`~intake_bluesky.core.RunCatalog`.
+Each logical table of data within a given run is represented by a :class:`~intake_bluesky.core.BlueskyEventStream`.
-* The methods :meth:`BlueskyEventStream.read()` and
+* The methods :meth:`~intake_bluesky.core.BlueskyEventStream.read()` and
-  :meth:`BlueskyEventStream.to_dask()` provide the in SciPy/PyData structures
+  :meth:`~intake_bluesky.core.BlueskyEventStream.to_dask()` provide the data in SciPy/PyData structures and their "lazy" dask-backed counterparts, as with any other intake data source.
-  and their "lazy" dask-backed counterparts, as with any other intake data source.
+* The additional method :meth:`~intake_bluesky.core.RunCatalog.read_canonical`
-* The additional method :meth:`RunCatalog.read_canonical` returns a generator suitable for streaming.
+  returns a generator suitable for streaming.
 Its elements satisfy `bluesky's data model <https://nsls-ii.github.io/event-model>`_ and can be fed into streaming visualization, processing, and serialization tools that consume this representation.